Towards a precision calculation of $N_{\rm eff}$ in the Standard Model II: Neutrino decoupling in the presence of flavour oscillations and finite-temperature QED: Physics results

-Interestingly, while a nonzero $\{ {\cal I}_{\nu\nu}[\varrho]\}_{\alpha \alpha}$ clearly has a significant impact on $\Neff^{\rm SM}$, this final result is virtually independent of whether we use the full neutrino density matrix $\varrho(y)$ (``full'') or only its diagonal elements (``diagonal $\varrho$'') in the evaluation of $\{ {\cal I}_{\nu\nu}[\varrho]\}_{\alpha \alpha}$. \footnote{The diagonal $\varrho$ approximation combined with no flavour oscillations is equivalent to the scenario considered in references~\cite{Birrell:2014uka,Grohs2016,Froustey:2019owm}.
-The $\Neff$ values reported in these works are consistently larger than our no oscillations Benchmark B of $3.0427$ by about $0.001$, because they did not include the ${\cal O}(e^3)$ finite-temperature correction to the QED equation of state in their computation.} This is presumably a manifestation of decoherence suffered by the neutrino ensemble as a consequence of collisions, whereby the off-diagonal entries of $\varrho$ are very effectively damped to zero.
+Evaluating the full neutrino--neutrino collision integral in the computation of $\Neff^{\rm SM}$, especially its diagonal entries $\{ {\cal I}_{\nu\nu}[\varrho]\}_{\alpha \alpha}$, raises the number by $\delta \Neff \simeq 4 \times 10^{-4}$ to $\Neff^{\rm SM} = $.
+This is the Benchmark B value reported in table~\ref{tab:Results_nunudiag} including neutrino oscillations, and also our final recommended SM benchmark presented in equation~\eqref{eq:neffsm}.
+The choice between using the full neutrino density matrix $\varrho(y)$ (``full'') or only its diagonal elements (``diagonal $\varrho$'') in the evaluation of the diagonal entries $\{ {\cal I}_{\nu\nu}[\varrho]\}_{\alpha \alpha}$ impacts on the final outcome at a comparable, $|\delta \Neff| \simeq 2 \times 10^{-4}$ level. \footnote{The diagonal $\varrho$ approximation combined with no flavour oscillations is equivalent to the scenario considered in references~\cite{Birrell:2014uka,Grohs2016,Froustey:2019owm}.
+The $\Neff$ values reported in these works are consistently larger than our no oscillations Benchmark B of $3.04341$ by about $0.001$, because they did not include the ${\cal O}(e^3)$ finite-temperature correction to the QED equation of state in their computation.} We therefore recommend that a full evaluation of $\{ {\cal I}_{\nu\nu}[\varrho]\}_{\alpha \alpha}$ be employed whenever neutrino oscillations are switched on.

 Another point of note in table~\ref{tab:Results_nunudiag} is that including nonzero $\{ {\cal I}_{\nu\nu}[\varrho]\}_{\alpha \alpha}$ terms in the calculation diminishes the net contribution of neutrino oscillations to the final outcome $\Neff^{\rm SM}$: Within the minimum set-up (i.e., $\{ {\cal I}_{\nu\nu}[\varrho]\}_{\alpha \alpha}=0$), oscillations add $\delta \Neff \sim 0.001$ to the no-oscillation estimate.
 With $\{ {\cal I}_{\nu\nu}[\varrho]\}_{\alpha \alpha} \neq 0$ this contribution consistently reduces to $\delta \Neff \sim 5 \times 10^{-4}$.
 This is a physically sensible result: allowing neutrinos to scatter amongst themselves reduces the reliance of the system on oscillations as a means of energy transport between different flavours.
 From the perspective of computing $\Neff^{\rm SM}$ to four-digit significance, this result indicates that while flavour oscillations are not as crucial an ingredient as once envisaged, they are nonetheless of sufficient importance to include in a calculation to avoid rounding errors.